williamjsdavis/SmoothLivePlot.jl/README.md

 - Modifying text elements (e.g. titles, xlabels, etc...)
 - Modifying matricies in contour plots

+Note: this package is designed to work with the __plot plane in Juno__.
+If you force it to plot in a gui it will look really weird.

 # Using the package
 1. Import the module using `using SmoothLivePlot`.
 2. Create a live plot with macro `outPlotObject = @makeLivePlot myPlotFunction(argument1, argument2, ...)`.